andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 </div>

 <h4 class="article-subheader">About That Whole Nudity Thing</h4>
-Aside from the initial jolt of realization that this will involve *full* nudity I didn't have a problem with it.
-My only preparation was a strict diet and maniacal workout program.
+I'll admit, when I first saw the video of the previous performance with *full nudity* I felt an initial jolt of anxiety mixed with excitement mixed with trepidation.
+The trepidation quickly turned into an immature mirthfulness, where I was using cosmopolitan terms such as "hang dong" in an attempt to entice my friends from out of state to come to the performance.
+My only preparation for the nudity was a strict diet and maniacal workout program.
 Because who would know about vainglorious pursuits more than a man who built an entire website to write about himself.

-Having said that, I'm fully aware that my position as a man colors every aspect of how I feel about it.
+But I don't want to breeze over the nudity.
+Because I'm fully aware that my standing in society as a man dominates every aspect of how I feel about it.
 I've never felt overtly sexualized by another person.
+I've never been catcalled.
 I've never been told I need to *smile more*.
-I've never been catcalled.
-I've never been felt uncomfortable in a room .
 I've never felt unsafe walking home at night.
+I've never carried pepper spray.
+I've never felt uncomfortable in a room full of men.
 I've never been sexually assaulted.

-I've never experienced the myriad unfortunate and inexcusable behavior directed at women in our society.
+I've never experienced the innumerable unfortunate and inexcusable incidents directed at women in our society.

+I have no frame of reference to relate to the women who are performing in this piece.
+I have no idea of each of their stories.
+But I have to assume that each of them has endured unwanted abuses however large or small that weighs on their decision to perform in this piece.

 I'm not brave for walking naked in a room full of people.
 Renay and McKelynn and Linda and Alexandra and Cate and Dana and Allie and Carrie and Alyce are.
+They may not consider themselves brave but it takes a hell of a lot more courage for them to step around that curtain than it does for me.
+And I respect and admire them for it.

-During a few of the breaks during rehearsal the topic of nudity would get brought up.
-Each woman had a different perspective, a different story, a different perception, a different journey.
+A few times during rehearsal breaks the topic of nudity would get brought up.

-Almost every conversation led to the requirement to separate nudity from sexualization.
+Each woman had a different perspective, a different story, a different mindset, a different journey.
+And each time this topic was broached, I realized it was time for me to shut the fuck up and listen and learn.
+Despite the fact that each woman had their own story of acceptance and comfort level with the nudity, almost every conversation ended up with the  to separate nudity from sexualization.
 Nearly every woman remarked that they were much more comfortable accepting the nudity when

 I can't speak for the other members of the cast but I was slightly surprised how quickly the nudity became just another part of the performance.
 I'm sure it had